Taiwanese Teas The Perfect Base for Your Boba Creations

 Toppings

 The common bubble tea image we all know and love is using the adorable tapioca pearls.
-However, your toppings can also be a tough choice since many shops have an enormous amount of toppings to choose from.
-Popular toppings include:
+However your toppings can also be a tough choice since many shops have an enormous amount of toppings to choose from like:

 Can I Make Bubble Tea At Home?